baralogi/baralogi/README.md

 # Hello, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am a software engineer based in Surabaya, Indonesia.
+I am a software engineer based in Bali, Indonesia.
 With a greatest passion on web technologies like Laravel, Node, and React frameworks.

 Get in touch via email at sembara9090@gmail.com, or You can find me on :